RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 name.
 In this example we are going to use the class ``java.util.Scanner`` but we can refer to it as just ``Scanner``.
-We could use the ``java.util.Scanner`` class without any problem and without any import statement provided that we always referred to it by its full name.
-As an Experiment you may want to try this yourself.
+We could use the ``java.util.Scanner`` class without any problem and without any import statement, provided that we always referred to it by its full name.
+As an experiment, you may want to try this yourself.
 Remove the import statement and change the string Scanner to ``java.util.Scanner`` in the rest of the code.
 The program should still compile and run.